-Pre-Requisites: (TESL 431) OR (ED 431) Course Frequency: Fall: All Years Spring: N/A Summer: N/A
+Pre-Requisites: (TESL 431) OR (ED 431) Course Frequency: Fall: All Years Spring: N/A Summer: N/A representing with an emphasis on linguistics.

-This course is designed to focus on literacy skills: listening, speaking, reading, writing, viewing, and visually representing with an emphasis on linguistics.
 TESL teacher candidates will consider first and second language acquisition as well as linguistics in efforts to improve the literacy process for ELs.
 The required preparation includes two years of HS foreign language or one year of foreign language in a post-secondary setting.